Marine-Sanson/ocprojet5/README.md

 <img src="https://img.shields.io/badge/php-8.10.1-%23777BB4?logo=php" alt="php banner">

-I have decide to use php without any framework, because it is my first big project of this training
+I have decide to use php without any framework, because it is my first big project of this training.
+I have made all the project in MVC advanced pattern, I also used singleton, an abstract class and enum classes.

 ### Front-end :